doyleLai/Arduino-DCC-Station/README.md

 5. Open Serial Monitor and send control messages (see below) to control your locos.

 ## Control Messages
-The program continuously reads control messages from the USB serial port and generates corresponding DCC signals.
-The states of locomotives, including the direction, speed step and function ON/OFFs of F0-F20 (F0 refers to headlight), are stored in the SRAM so the system can re-generate DCC messages for all locomotives periodically without the need of repetitive control messages.
+The program reads control messages from the USB serial port and generates corresponding DCC signals.
+The states of locomotives, including the direction, speed step and function ON/OFFs of F0-F20 (F0 refers to headlight), are stored in the SRAM so the system will output DCC messages to all locomotives periodically without the need of repetitive control messages.

 ### Message format
 Each message is enclosed by "<>" and has the following format: